Carbon Reduction Plan template for UK SMEs

 Set achievable yet ambitious emission reduction targets aligned with the UK’s overall target of a 78% reduction in emissions by 2035 compared to 1990 levels.
 Typical reduction targets for UK SMEs range from a 30-50% reduction over 5-10 years, based on case studies from the SME Climate Hub.
 Consider applying the concept of Science-Based Targets to ensure your goals are in line with climate science.

-Identify and prioritise carbon reduction projects suitable for your small business, ranging from low-cost behavioural changes to larger investments in energy-efficient technologies or renewable energy systems.
+Projects can range from low-cost behavioural changes to larger investments in energy-efficient technologies or renewable energy systems.
+You should consider both short-term wins and longer-term strategic projects when creating your plan.
 Popular initiatives among UK SMEs include:

 • LED lighting upgrades, which can reduce lighting energy consumption by up to 80% (Carbon Trust)